Amira 150 and Amira 300 (Moclobemide)

 Frequently Asked Questions

 Yes, Amira should be taken after meals.
-Take your tablets twice daily – morning and evening – at the end of your meals with a glass of water.
+Take the tablets twice daily – morning and evening – at the end of your meals with a glass of water.

-Although drinking alcohol is unlikely to affect your response to Amira, your doctor may suggest avoiding alcohol while being treated for depression.
-Always tell your doctor if you drink alcohol.
+Although drinking alcohol is unlikely to affect your response to Amira, your doctor may suggest avoiding alcohol while you're being treated for depression.
+Always discuss alcohol consumption with your doctor.

-If you miss your dose at the usual time, skip the missed dose and take your next dose when you normally would.
-Do not take a double dose to make up for the missed dose.
+If you miss your dose at the usual time, skip the missed dose and take your next dose when you're meant to.
+Never take a double dose to make up for a missed dose.

 Important Disclaimer